lilitps/rails-community-app/README.md

 ## Production webserver

-This app uses Puma webserver suitable for production applications on Heroku platform (cloud platform as a service).
+This app uses Puma webserver that is suitable for production applications on Heroku platform (cloud platform as a service).
 See [Heroku Puma documentation](https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server).

 ### Heroku application setup